 Contact: Karen Kraushaar

-The Internal Revenue Service (IRS) could make better use of currency report data to identify taxpayers with potentially unreported income, according to a new report from the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) timely processed the majority of individual tax returns during the 2011 filing season according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.